zkcode/TrafficViolation/README-en.md

 		used for parsing communication information when directly connect public service web.

-		capture the cookies information when get first captcha image remotely
+		capture the response cookies information when get the captcha code image remotely

 	file: